 We have revolutionized ALS research through our landmark Innovation Ecosystem model, fostering unprecedented scientific collaboration between academia and the pharmaceutical/biotech industry.

-In just seven years, our approach has led to some of the first potentially viable treatments for ALS since the disease was identified in 1869.
+In just ten years, our approach has led to some of the first potentially viable treatments for ALS since the disease was identified in 1869.

 Breaking Down Barriers